wessberg/cjstoesm/README.md

 You can customize this with the `--preserve-module-specifiers` command line option, or with the `preserveModuleSpecifiers` API option.
 See the [API Options](#api-options) for documentation for the possible values you can pass to it.

-## Import Assertion handling
+## Import Attributes handling

-The default behavior is to add Import Assertions to Import Declarations when necessary and relevant, such as for when referencing JSON files.
-This aligns with the implementation in [node.js](https://nodejs.org/dist/latest/docs/api/esm.html#import-assertions) and across browsers.
+The default behavior is to add Import Attributes to Import Declarations when necessary and relevant, such as for when referencing JSON files.
+This aligns with the implementation in [node.js](https://nodejs.org/dist/latest/docs/api/esm.html#import-attributes) and across browsers.

-You can customize this with the `--import-assertions` command line option, or with the `importAssertions` API option.
+You can customize this with the `--import-attributes` command line option, or with the `importAttributes` API option.
 See the [API Options](#api-options) for documentation for the possible values you can pass to it.

 <!-- SHADOW_SECTION_USAGE_START -->